-Lecture Exams:

-Any portion (multiple choice or essay part) of the exam cannot be made up if it was originally administered in the TC Testing Center, as this portion of exam was made available for an extended period of time (normally one (1) week).
+Lecture Exams: All in class portions of lecture make-up exams (multiple choice objective portion) will be taken during the week of Final Exams.
+The Essay portion of the exam cannot be made up if it was originally administered in the TC Testing Center, as this portion of exam was made available for an extended period of time already.